OpenEvalProject/evals/manuscripts/elife-101642/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04h9pn542 Department of Electrical and Computer Engineering, Seoul National University Seoul Republic of Korea
+1. Department of Electrical and Computer Engineering, Seoul National University Seoul Republic of Korea ([ROR:04h9pn542](https://ror.org/04h9pn542))
-2. https://ror.org/04q78tk20 Department of Physiology, Sungkyunkwan University School of Medicine Suwon Republic of Korea
+2. Department of Physiology, Sungkyunkwan University School of Medicine Suwon Republic of Korea ([ROR:04q78tk20](https://ror.org/04q78tk20))
-3. https://ror.org/04q78tk20 Department of Biomedical Engineering, Sungkyunkwan University Seoul Republic of Korea
+3. Department of Biomedical Engineering, Sungkyunkwan University Seoul Republic of Korea ([ROR:04q78tk20](https://ror.org/04q78tk20))
-4. https://ror.org/04q78tk20 Department of Intelligent Precision Healthcare Convergence, Sungkyunkwan University Seoul Republic of Korea
+4. Department of Intelligent Precision Healthcare Convergence, Sungkyunkwan University Seoul Republic of Korea ([ROR:04q78tk20](https://ror.org/04q78tk20))
-5. https://ror.org/02tsanh21 National Cancer Center Goyang-si Republic of Korea
+5. National Cancer Center Goyang-si Republic of Korea ([ROR:02tsanh21](https://ror.org/02tsanh21))

 † Corresponding author

 ## Abstract

 Membrane potential plays a crucial role in various cellular functions.
 However, existing techniques for measuring membrane potential are often invasive or have limited recording depth.
 In contrast, MRI offers noninvasive imaging with desirable spatial resolution over large areas.
 This study investigates the feasibility of utilizing MRI to detect responses of cultured cells and in vivo rat cortex to membrane potential-modulating ionic solutions by measuring magnetic resonance parameters.
-Our findings reveal that depolarizing (or hyperpolarizing) ionic solutions increase (or decrease) the T 2 relaxation time, while the ratio of bound to free water protons shows the opposite trend.
+Our findings reveal that depolarizing (or hyperpolarizing) ionic solutions increase (or decrease) the T2 relaxation time, while the ratio of bound to free water protons shows the opposite trend.
 These findings also suggest a potential approach to noninvasively detect changes in membrane potential using MRI.

 ## Introduction